alan-kudelko/DrinkCreator6000/README.md

 The project includes a dedicated initialization module responsible for preparing the system hardware and RTOS environment before normal operation begins.
 - Configures all I/O pins according to the custom hardware design.
 - Allocates memory statically for FreeRTOS objects such as tasks, queues, semaphores, and mutexes.
-- Initializes key hardware peripherals including UART, I²C devices (e.g., LCD, keypad expanders), and shift registers for pump control.
+- Initializes key hardware peripherals including UART, I²C devices (e.g., LCD, pin expander), and shift registers for pump control.
 - Implements a system startup routine that runs early during boot (placed in the `.init8` linker section), ensuring all components are ready before the scheduler starts.
 - The startup routine is marked with GCC `naked` and `used` attributes to control exact placement and prevent unwanted optimizations or removal.

 This careful initialization sequence ensures reliable and deterministic system behavior from power-up.

 ---